Everything Trying to Kill You aka: Everything Is Trying Tokill You

 MANOS is an homage to all of the cheesy games you remember from your childhood!
 Remember how every film and cartoon had it’s own platform game adaptation?
 How concepts in the film were made completely nonsensical for the case of gameplay?
 When every man, woman, child, animal and inanimate object were out to kill Marty McFly, Freddy Krueger filled the streets with bats, ghosts and frankenstein monsters and Darth Vader would casually transform into a scorpion?
 MANOS will take you back to the fantastically absurd movie adaptations of the past!

 The Genesis game Greendog turned this into the plot: the eponymous character had been cursed by an amulet that made all animals attack him on sight.
+Though this doesn't explain why some animals don't attack him, like the dog that attacks enemies in exchange for eating all your food pick-ups, or why this extends to random people in a subway station.

 Super Mario Bros.: One instance you're stomping flying Bloopers, another has you running from unkillable Chinese vampires, the next has you being stalked by candle fires, and then you find yourself chased by an angry sun.
 Yes... even the sun wants to kill you.
 Is the princess really worth braving all that?!